Xinyue-Zhang01/Graph_RAG/README.md

 | 2 | 0.7 | 0.25 |
 | 3 | 1.4 | 0.98 |

-Query:

-> Trace the data flow through a single Encoder layer: What are the two distinct sub-layers, and what specific operation is applied around each of them?

 For Graph RAG, the same retrieved triple set was used across the three generation profiles.
 For Vector RAG, the same chunks were retrieved; only negligible floating-point differences appeared in the displayed vector distances.

-### Observed Parameter Effect

-The factual content remained highly stable across all three profiles in both systems.

-- Graph RAG consistently identified multi-headed self-attention, the position-wise feed-forward network, residual connections, and layer normalization.
-The highest-temperature response was slightly more concise.
-- Vector RAG produced effectively identical factual answers across the three profiles, with only small stylistic differences.

-The limited variation is consistent with the experimental setup: the retrieved evidence was effectively fixed, the question had a narrowly defined factual answer, and both system prompts strongly constrained the model to grounded and concise responses.
-Under these conditions, increasing `temperature` and `top_p` primarily affected wording rather than factual content.

 ---